Journey mapping in strategic planning

 Customer centricity is the core of every successful business.
 Only if we plan and deliver products that solve real customer needs, our business will survive in the long run.
 Hence, having a clear understanding of what the customer needs and how we can meet these needs better than any other actor on the market is key to sustainable success.

-Defining strategic planning in the context of journey mapping
+Defining journey mapping in the context of strategic planning

 The role of journey mapping for developing good business strategy is essential and strategies with their foundations based on customer needs and context will have much greater chances of success.
 The better we understand our customers and what they need help with, the more likely we are to design products and services that will be useful, functional and something which they love to receive.
 Positive service experiences improve the chances of our customers choosing us over other providers in the market and helps us to gain a competitive advantage.